 of Insured Forages

-per cent per cent Beef, Dairy, and Bison Cow/Calf Pairs, Bulls High $ $ 1 Open Cows High $ $ 1 Bred Cows and Heifers High $ $ 1 Yearling Calves Medium $ $ 2 Steers and Heifers Medium $ $ 2 Horses and Mules High $ $ 1 Elk, Donkeys, and Llamas Medium $ $ 2 Sheep and Goats Low $ $ 5 Deer and Alpacas Low $ $ 5
+% % Beef, Dairy, and Bison Cow/Calf Pairs, Bulls High$$ 1 Open Cows High$$ 1 Bred Cows and Heifers High$$ 1 Yearling Calves Medium$$ 2 Steers and Heifers Medium$$ 2 Horses and Mules High$$ 1 Elk, Donkeys, and Llamas Medium$$ 2 Sheep and Goats Low$$ 5 Deer and Alpacas Low$$ 5

 Eligibility Example 1

-A producer selects per cent coverage on his forage and pasture.
-The producer has 100 cows and acres of insured hay.
+A producer selects per cent coverage on his forage and pasture, and has 100 cows and acres of insured hay.

 Coverage limited to cows (lesser of animals and acres) Dollar Coverage = cows x $ per head